malminhas/trains/CommandLineScripts.md

 ```

 ## [trainsClient.go](go/trainsClient.go)
 Golang version built using [`grequests`](https://github.com/levigross/grequests) and leverages structs as well as go routines for asynchronous support.
 It is still noticeably slower than the asynchronous JavaScript version indicating that further optimisation could be done.
+The command line invocation here is required becasue the source directory contains two go files ([stationNames.go](go/stationNames.go) and [trainsClient.go](go/trainsClient.go)).
 ```
 $ go run . -h
     trainsClient.go